perfectyorg/perfecty-push-docs/docs/wp/performance-improvements.md

 ## Parameters that impact performance

-The following parameters are described in [Configuration](./configuration/) and they influence in the performance of the Push Server:
+The following parameters are described in [Configuration](./configuration/#6-self-hosted-server) and they influence in the performance of the Push Server:

 - `batch_size`
 - `parallel_flushing_size`

+**Note:** The default value of `batch_size` has changed since `v1.4.0`, as the plugin now uses a different batching mechanism.
+It means that the old default value of `30` was changed to `1500`, and it now has a totally different meaning.

 ### Adjusting the `batch_size` parameter